viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-troubleshooting.md

 ---
-title: MCC troubleshooting
+title: Microsoft Connected Cache for Enterprise and Education troubleshooting
-description: Details on how to troubleshoot common issues for Microsoft Connected Cache for Enterprise (MCC). ms.service: windows-client ms.subservice: itpro-updates ms.topic: how-to
+description: Details on how to troubleshoot common issues for Microsoft Connected Cache for Enterprise. ms.service: windows-client ms.subservice: itpro-updates ms.topic: how-to